Where is my water meter located?

 I have a plumbing leak, who do I call?

 If you have a plumbing leak in your home/business, you will need to call a plumber to help you fix the leak.
 If the leak is happening at the water meter you would call the BGUA.
 If you need the water shut off at the stop box for a plumbing repair, you would call the BGUA.

-Why are their blue flags in my yard?
+Why are there blue flags in my yard?

 There is this notification system called Miss Dig – a process of notification to utilities companies to let them know when digging will take place in a certain location.
 A utility company then goes to that location and mark their utilities (ex: gas, electric, cable, water, sewer).
 When we get those notifications, we go and mark any water related things in that area (water main, water main valves, hydrants and hydrant valves, stop boxes) with blue paint and/or blue flags.
 We also mark sewer (sewer main and sewer connections) with green flags and/or green paint.